Volunteer

 Training

-• All volunteers: 2-hour introductory training.
-This training is online and interactive, and you can do it in your own time and pause it at any time.
+• All volunteers: Essential induction training (2 hours).
+Self paced – you can do it in your own time and pause it at any time.

 Working with Children Check